What does it mean to follow Jesus? I mean we all know Jesus said follow me. But what does that mean? What does following Jesus look like?

 That, I think, is maybe the best example for us to follow today.
 The church should be defending those that cannot defend themselves.
 We should stand up for those that are facing unfair treatment.
 We should be friends and advocates to those being opposed and in doing so we can point them to our Savior.
 Following Jesus means we stand up for those Jesus stood up for.

 And if it puts us at risk, so be it.
 Their life is worth it because Jesus said so when He went to the cross for us and for them.
-And our charge is to pick up our cross and do the same.
+Following Jesus is a charge is to pick up our cross and do the same.

 Which leads to the final question, how did Jesus feel when he interacted with people?